Here are some links to help discover articles we’ve written by region and country.

 In addition to visiting six continents, we’ve also traveled by ship entirely across three of the world’s oceans: the Atlantic, Indian, and Pacific.

 Mexico has been the country we’ve spent the most time in and it’s the only country that we’ve visited during each of the past five years of journey.
-We’ve now been to more than half of Mexico’s 31 states while exploring the country off-and-on for nearly a year’s worth of time.
+We’ve now been to more than half of Mexico’s 31 states while exploring the country off-and-on for over a year’s worth of time.
 You can read more about our Mexico adventures: here.

 After Mexico, these are the top ten countries we’ve spent the most time exploring: